 We all know that Fridays are tough.
 You look forward to them arriving but once you are living it, the day goes by very slowly.
 Sometimes, agonisingly slow.
 I lived one such day this past week.
 By 3pm, I already felt as if I had gone through three days in one.

-By 11am, I already had worked out, been on four phone calls, interviewed a potential new staff member and was part of a hard-to-fathom conversation.
+By 11am, I already had worked out, been on four phone calls, conducted an interview, and was part of a hard-to-fathom conversation.
 By 11am, I also already consumed two large cups of coffee and two Coke Zero cans.

 Well, actually not so idle.

-After all that, I had to go back to work and think through some big upcoming initiatives coming up next week.
+After all that, I had to think through some big upcoming initiatives coming up next week.
 For a brief second, I allowed myself to panic.
 However, I soon got my thoughts back together and centered myself.
 I got this.
 Occasionally, you have to be your own cheerleader.
 Sure, others can “cheer” you on, but if you don’t have your own back, you are not going anywhere.

 By 4:30pm, I was feeling fairly exhausted.
 Yet, the day was not over.
 It never is, really.
 Whether it is work, family matters, parenting matters or just overall living matters.

 Off I went to another get together.
 I put on my good cheer.
 I laughed and smiled and counter my blessings when it was over.
 I treated myself to a Powerball ticket along with a box of Lemonheads.
 Here’s to hopefully winning.
 Anything would suffice.